Requests for Proposals

 Sign up to receive announcements on CPED-related funding and site development opportunities available through RFP application cycles throughout the year.

 - The City of Minneapolis Department of Community Planning and Economic Development (CPED) is seeking development proposals for the City-owned properties in the Grainbelt Riverfront Redevelopment Area.
 CPED issued the 2017 Grain Belt Redevelopment Area RFP on October 25, 2017.
-Proposals are due no later than 4:00 p.m., Friday January 5, 2018.
+Proposals were due on January 5, 2018.
+We are no longer accepting proposals for this RFP at this time.
 For more information, contact Shalaunda Holmes

 • 2017 Grain Belt Riverfront Redevelopment Area RFP (pdf)